-12.1.1 Removing components required for simulation from the schematic
+13.1.1 Removing components required for simulation from the schematic

-We will remove the components which were placed for simulation purpose only.

-Components that will be placed on the board need to be added in the schematic.

-Modify the circuit schematic as shown in Fig. 12.2.
-The two pin female connector (Conn\01x02\Female) is placed for the taking the 5V output supply meanwhile a 2 pin
+- We will remove the components which were placed for simulation purpose only. - Components that will be placed on the board need to be added in the schematic. - Modify the circuit schematic as shown in Fig. 13.2.
+The two pin female connector (Conn_01x02_Female) is placed for the taking the 5V output supply meanwhile a 2 pin Screw Terminal (Screw_Terminal_01x02) is used to transmit the input signal on board.
+Do the annotation and test for ERC.
+Refer to Chapter 5 to know more about basic steps in schematic creation.

-Figure 12.1: Schematic for simulation of the constant 5V DC supply circuit
+Figure 13.1: Schematic for simulation of the constant 5V DC supply circuit

-Figure 12.2: Schematic after adding connectors and removing the probes and sources.
+Figure 13.2: Schematic after adding connectors and removing the probes and sources.